xop14/xop14/README.md

-- 👋 Hi, I’m @xop14
+- 👋 Hi, I’m David Green (@xop14)
-- 👀 I’m interested in full-stack web development
+- 🇯🇵 I'm based in Japan and can speak Japanese
-- 👾 I love using JavaScript, HTML, and CSS
+- 👾 I love creating beautiful websites and fun web apps using HTML, CSS, and JavaScript
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning full-stack web development using Python and Django